 You’ll find Donna’s works in watercolor, oils, and pencil in the gallery, as well as the creations of other local artists, from pottery to metal works.
 With its emphasis on the arts, the lodge has an outdoor stage for performances where guests can relax on the lawn under the midnight sun.
-The great room above the Café provides a workshop space for the musicians, photographers, writers, and others who gather here to share their talents.
+In addition to being enjoyed as the lodge restaurant, the great room above the Café provides a workshop space for the musicians, photographers, writers, and others who gather here to share their talents.
 There couldn’t be a more idyllic setting for a wedding — or a family reunion, conference or retreat.
 Guest can round out their days in Denali with a yoga class, evening nature hike on local trails, or an art walk of the property – all are available to guests at Tonglen Lake Lodge.

 Luxury Log Cabins & Cozy Guest Rooms

 Each of the lodge’s 11 log cabins comes with privacy, a cast-iron hearth, a king-size bed, a queen-size futon, and a bathroom with an oversized shower and heated floors.
 A short private path leads to the cabins, making each feel like a secluded hideaway.